 The Verdon River’s force formed the gorge, and it currently flows into a man-made lake, Lac de Sainte-Croix.
 Best of all, the area is so vast that there are different ways to explore it.

-If you’re yearning for some water sports, swimming, kayaking, and boating are available at the Lac de Sainte-Croix.
+If you’re yearning for some outdoor adventures like water sports, swimming, kayaking, and boating are available at the Lac de Sainte-Croix.
 If you want to explore the dry side, you can go camping, hiking, and driving in the Gorges du Verdon Natural Regional Park, which will take you deeper into the gorge.

 Stunning Hidden Gems in France Wrap-Up